 Icelandic taxis are identified by the internationally recognized yellow roof sign, and they all use official mileage meters.

-Characterised by a ridiculous volume of frenetic activity and interior design schemes that combine all the worst elements of a sports bar with Disneyland versions of seemingly random world locations, the bars of Austurstræti stand as a testament to how culturally starved the human being becomes when profit is its only goal.
+Characterised by a ridiculous volume of frenetic activity and interior design schemes, the bars of Austurstræti stand as a testament to how culturally starved the human being becomes when profit is its only goal.

-To this day, Icelanders maintain a strange and premature relationship with alcohol, and alcoholic beverages are exclusively sold in state-run stores called Vinbudin (The Wine Store).
+To this day, Icelanders maintain a strange and premature relationship with alcohol, and alcoholic beverages are exclusively sold in state-run stores called Vínbúðin (The Wine Store).

 Supermarket shelves, however, are stocked with various brands of relatively cheap near-beer, a product which aims to replicate the taste of beer while totally eliminating its intoxicating effects.